scrtlabs/protocol/docs/source/TechnicalIntroduction.rst

 The Enigma Network offloads private computation tasks initiated by end-users of Ethereum dApps.
-These tasks are then handled by the Enigma-JS client library, which encrypts sensitive data in memory for immediate use or storage as well as obtains authoritative proof that their selected worker will be securely running trusted hardware (Intel SGX) before
+These tasks are then handled by the Enigma-JS client library, which encrypts sensitive data in memory for immediate use.
-any actual data or payments are sent.

 The Enigma Contract deployed on-chain broadcasts the task in the Enigma Network and performs a random sampling lottery to determine which node should execute it.
-The selected worker then instructs its trusted hardware to unpack the task, decrypt its arguments and delegate execution to its internal EVM .
-After execution of the computation, a hash of the task is signed by the hardware and is then committed on-chain, where its integrity is cryptographically verified.
+The selected worker then instructs its trusted hardware to unpack the task, decrypt its arguments and delegate execution to its internal EVM.

 The Enigma Testnet - What's Inside?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~